Comparative Effectiveness & Implementation Research Training Program Certificate

 The certificate program consists of five core courses.

 The program takes place over two sessions, the first beginning in June and lasting for two weeks, and the second spanning from September to mid-October.
-Please note that fall course dates/times are subject to change; final dates will be confirmed by spring 2019.
+Please note that fall course dates/times are subject to change.

 |Date & Time||Course||Day & Time||Course|